llm-bible/llm-bible.github.io/_publications/aich2024i.markdown

 bibkey: aich2024i
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2406.12679"}
-tags: ['Efficiency and Optimization', 'Model Architecture', 'RAG', 'Distillation', 'GPT', 'Applications']
+tags: ['Efficiency and Optimization', 'GPT', 'Applications', 'RAG', 'Model Architecture', 'Distillation']
 ---
 Large Language Models (LLMs) are increasingly being used in educational and learning applications.
 Research has demonstrated that controlling for style, to